Kimhyr/Kedit/README.md

 }
 ```

-1. Attach a new segment after the pointed segment; then,
+1. If the next segment is not empty, attach a new segment; then,
 2. switch the pointed segment to the new segment; then,
 3. update the pointed segment index to 0; finally,
-4. insert the char in the pointed segment.
+4. insert the symbol in the pointed segment.

 ```
 segment = (h, i, !, !, !, !, !, !)
 insert_full(Z) = (h, i, !, !, !, !, !, !)->(Z, 0, 0, 0, 0, 0, 0, 0)
 ```

-### Deleting
+### Erasing

 `Source/Buffer.cpp`